 Flights from Australia arrive in New York in the late afternoon.
 In the early evening, we gather for drinks in the hotel bar.
 (If you have arrived early we suggest you take the AIA harbour cruise today.
 Academy Travel can arrange bookings.)

-Tuesday November 20: Museum Mile – Carnegie Hall
+Tuesday November 20: Museum Mile – Metropolitan Opera

 This morning we have a lecture and then explore some of the Art-Deco architecture of New York’s Midtown district, including the Chrysler Building, the United Nations and the Rockefeller Center, and Grand Central Terminal.
-We’ll also go to the Top of the Rock, and get the best view of New York from the top of the Rockefeller Center.
-Tonight, we attend a musical on Broadway, selected from the 2018-19 season.
-Rather than a bland commercial production, we will choose a new musical which is unlikely to tour to Australia.
+We’ll also go to the Top of the Rock and get the best view of New York from the top of the Rockefeller Center.
+This evening we make our first trip to Broadway for the smash-hit musical Hamilton, the hottest show in the city.
+The musical tells the story of the dramatic life of New Yorker and founding father Alexander Hamilton, the first secretary of the US treasury.
+It’s an unlikely topic for a musical, but its incredible popularity is proof of Broadway’s never-ending inventiveness, as well as the ground-breaking nature of its score and casting.
 (B)

 Thursday November 22: Thanksgiving in New York